SeanShubin/liberalist/content/03-details/01-condorcet.md

 The Condorcet Method of resolving votes

 ## Goal
 If a candidate would win a two-candidate election against each of the other candidates in a plurality vote, that candidate must be the winner.
-This is known as the “Condorcet Winner Criterion”.
+This is known as the "Condorcet Winner Criterion".
 Condorcet methods are good at ranking candidates in an order that accurately reflects voter preference.
 The first step is allowing voters to express the entirety of their preference rather than just their #1 candidate.
 A voter can do this by ranking candidates in order of preference.

 For example, lets say you have this situation